-Fully revised and updated, Breastfeeding Management covers all the common issues and problems that arise in hospital and in the community, from antenatal care to weaning.
+This book covers the most common issues and problems that arise both in hospital and in the community – from antenatal care to weaning.

 It is also highly recommended for students, especially those sitting the IBLCE exam.
 Edited by Wendy Brodribb AM MBBS IBCLC PhD FABM, this easy-to-use reference is an essential source of up-to-date care for breastfeeding women and their children.